cookiefactory/handbook/src/03-how-we-work.md

 - **Talking about "the others:"** We are one large team - the Web Team.
 Even though we all have different roles, there are no "others" in our team.
 We share one common goal and every team member contributes with their skills.
 - **Head monopolies:** We don't like them.
 Each head can fit some more of the other team members' knowledge.

+### When we work

+We rely on self-organized groups of individuals that know when and how to get their best work done.
+A team also decides how much overlap they need to collaborate.

+We aim for 40 hours a week (for a full-time employee).
+This helps us focus on what's important.
+Each team and individual know best when to work.
+We have no fixed schedule.

+We emphasize a healthy routine for everyone.
+That includes having a life outside of work and getting a good amount of sleep.
+That's the best productivity hack you can get.

+There may be exceptions, but they stay exceptions.
+We act proactive.
+If we exceed these hours regularly, we figure out the issue and solve it.
+That can mean recruiting more people, fixing a flawed process, or something else.

 ### Iterations

 Most teams plan and work in **iterations of 2 weeks** and release as often as possible. **“Done”** means our customers use it.